moiatgit/tcat/README.md

     This pursues to avoid puting two frequently coupled letters on keys to be presed by the same finger.

+* I'd like to keep mute keys (e.g. the ones that generate accents) and other special keys (e.g. ç, numbers, etc) on qwerty place.
+I don't want to mess with them when I have to learn the new layout.

 * I like to use vim editor and I don't want to give up just for using a new layout.
 While the new layout will have most of the problems also present in Dvorak layout, I'm somehow forcing some decisions in order to keep reasonably consistent the positions for one-pos movement keys (hjkl)

+* I also do some amount of programming and I'd like to improve my poor performance with Spanish-like layouts, specially for {}[]\<\>.
+While these symbols shouldn't appear between the main keys, I'd like to find out some remapping for them.

 If you're interested in the project, you're WELCOME to join/clone/fork/...